gruntjs/grunt-init-jquery/root/CONTRIBUTING.md

 # Contributing

 ## Important notes
-Please don't edit files in the `dist` subdirectory as they are generated via grunt.
+Please don't edit files in the `dist` subdirectory as they are generated via Grunt.
 You'll find source code in the `src` subdirectory!

 ### Code style
 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**

 ### PhantomJS
-While grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
+While Grunt can run the included unit tests via [PhantomJS](http://phantomjs.org/), this shouldn't be considered a substitute for the real thing.
 Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.

 ## Modifying the code
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.

-Test that grunt's CLI is installed by running `grunt --version`.
+Test that Grunt's CLI is installed by running `grunt --version`.
 If the command isn't found, run `npm install -g grunt-cli`.
-For more information about installing grunt, see the [getting started guide](http://gruntjs.com/getting-started).
+For more information about installing Grunt, see the [getting started guide](http://gruntjs.com/getting-started).

 1. Fork and clone the repo.
-1. Run `npm install` to install all dependencies (including grunt).
+1. Run `npm install` to install all dependencies (including Grunt).
 1. Run `grunt` to grunt this project.

 Assuming that you don't see any red, you're ready to go.
 Just be sure to run `grunt` after making any changes, to ensure that nothing is broken.